 After a simple meal and while the sun was setting once more over the ancient waters of the Nile, they all went to lie down in their sleeping bags.
 Young Master Wainright fell immediately into a deep sleep.

-A while into the deep night, he felt his brother shake him brusquely, calling him, urgency in his voice, ‘Si-amun, wake up.
+In the middle of it, he felt his brother shake him brusquely, calling him, urgency in his voice, ‘Si-amun, wake up.
 It is your turn to stand guard.
 I am going reconnoitring.
 I have just heard from a nomad that Mwatallis and his army are not in Aleppo.
 They think he is hiding behind Qadesh.
-He intends to take us by surprise!’
+He intends to take us by surprise.’

 ‘Have you told father?’